top of page

-A while ago, I met up with a long-time friend, Jane and her husband, Peter.
+Some time ago, I caught up with an old friend, Jane, and her husband, Peter.

-After a few viewings, they decided on a 5-room flat that was 26 years old at the time.
+After a few viewings, they settled on a 5-room flat that was 26 years old at the time.

 Fast forward 22 years.

-They are at a cross road, undecided whether to sell or to keep their HDB flat.
+They find themselves at a crossroads, unsure whether to sell or retain their HDB flat.

-Many friends have asked them to sell as the flat is already 48 years old.
-Others told them to keep as it is not easy to get a younger flat of this size.
+Many friends have suggested they sell since the flat is already 48 years old.
+Others have advised them to keep it, as finding a newer flat of this size is challenging.

 Jane and Peter love their flat.
-It is near the MRT station, and their children’s school is also nearby.
-This is their matrimonial flat, thus it holds high sentimental value.
+It is conveniently located near the MRT station, and their children's school is also nearby.
+This is their matrimonial flat, so it holds significant sentimental value.

-As a long-time friend and an experienced real estate agent, I want to give them my honest opinion to help them make the best decision.
+As a long-time friend and an experienced real estate agent, I wish to offer them my honest opinion to assist them in making the best decision.

-Jane and Peter bought this flat in 2002.
-It was a time when prices of HDB flats were relatively low.
-They do not have a huge outstanding loan, and the monthly instalment is serviced using their funds in their CPF.
+Jane and Peter purchased this flat in 2002, a period when HDB flat prices were comparatively low.
+They have a minimal outstanding loan, and their monthly payments are covered by their CPF funds.

-Additionally, they are very familiar with the environment and have forged great relationships with their neighbours.
-This is also one of the factors that make them hesitant to sell the flat.
+Furthermore, they are well-acquainted with the surroundings and have built strong relationships with their neighbors.
+This is another reason they are reluctant to sell the flat.

-It is hard to determine at which point of time a flat starts to depreciate at a faster rate.
-However, we can try to understand from the graph below (published in Straits Times on 12 April 2017) how an HDB flat might depreciate over time.
+Determining when a flat begins to depreciate more rapidly is challenging.
+Nonetheless, the graph below (published in Straits Times on 12 April 2017) can help us understand how an HDB flat's value might decline over time.

-From the graph above, we can see that there are 3 points during the 99-year lease that cause the flat to depreciate significantly.
+The graph above shows that there are three points during the 99-year lease where the flat experiences significant depreciation.

 i) Balance lease less than 35 years

-Banks require a balance lease of 30 years at the end of the loan tenure; it also has a minimum loan tenure of 5 years.
-With a balance lease less than 35 years, buyers will not be able to secure a bank loan.
+Banks require a remaining lease term of 30 years at the end of the loan period, and the minimum loan term is 5 years.
+If the remaining lease is less than 35 years, buyers will not qualify for a bank loan.

 Example:

-Mr Tan purchased an HDB flat with a remaining lease of 34 years.
-Banks mandate that the property has a remaining lease of 30 years at the end of the loan term, so Mr Tan can only get a loan for 4 years.
-Unfortunately, banks also require a minimum loan term of 5 years, so he is unable to secure a bank loan for this property.
+Mr. Tan bought an HDB flat with 34 years left on its lease.
+Banks require that a property has at least 30 years remaining on its lease at the end of the loan term, allowing Mr. Tan to secure a loan for only 4 years.
+Unfortunately, banks also have a minimum loan term requirement of 5 years, making it impossible for him to obtain a bank loan for this property.

 ii) Balance lease less than 30 years